material-motion/material-motion/specifications/serialization.md

 ![](../_assets/Inspector.svg)

 * Modifying a motion system in real time.
-  * Able to register new Plans to a system.
+  * Able to register new Plans to a runtime.
   * Able to modify parameters of existing Plans and see changes immediately.
   * Able to modify named variables in the system.
 E.g. `destinationOpacity = <slider with range of 0...1, default 0.1>`